6 min read

 • Do our free Getting Started Course to broaden your understanding of investing in shares together.

-• Read financial blogs, tune in to financial podcasts (here are more), or make a date on Tuesday lunchtimes for a cheeky read of our Hatch Weekly.
+• Read financial blogs, tune in to financial podcasts, or make a date on Tuesday lunchtimes for a cheeky read of our weekly newsletter, The Fry Up.

 • There’s nothing sweeter than a cute date night at a workshop on money, honey.
 There are plenty of in-person workshops on the topic of personal finance, money meet-ups, and investor groups to get involved with.